Our neighbourhood took a radical turn the day Betty moved into

 "So I gather," I replied.

 "I just talk to she," Tara continued.
-"Is a nice creole girl.
+"Is a nice creole

-was asking where she could get some fast food to buy."
+because she was asking where she could get some fast food to buy."

-It was over dinner that I got to know that my neighbour was
+It was over dinner that I got to know that my neighbour

-lecture about how when she was born she was given a slave-name, and how that was an insult to history, so she take a name
+a lecture about how when she was born she was given a slave-name, and how that was an insult to history, so she take a name

 from her African heritage.
 After that, the talk went on to exploitation, equality and justice.
 When our new neighbour